So you’ve decided to explore the Appalachian Trail. And you’re struggling to find up-to-date information regarding this trail…

 Great Smoky Mountains National Park policy requires tourists to stay overnight in shelters.

-Each shelter holds between 12-14 people, four 4 spots per night are reserved for thru-hikers.
+Each shelter holds 12-14 people, and 4 spots per night are reserved for thru-hikers.
 All other thru-hikers must set up tents at the shelter site.

 Hikers are also required to stay at the shelter sites, regardless if they have a spot to sleep inside.
 Non-thru hikers get the priority shelter spots with their reservations.